 is the date marking the end of the season, at which point players

-with 5 wins will qualify for a post-season playoff to determine the
+with 3-5 wins (Actually total is specified on the division page) will qualify for a post-season playoff to determine the

 Match #1 to be completed by This is an Example Schedule